AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 # 1\.
 What is the scope of the Terms? {#1.-what-is-the-scope-of-the-terms?}

-These Terms and Conditions (“**Terms**”) become part of any contract (“**Agreement**”) between you (“**you**”, “**yours**” or “**User**”) and Core Contributors GmbH (“**CC**”, “**we**”, “**our**” or “**us**”) provided we made these Terms accessible to you prior to entering into the Agreement and you consent to these Terms.
-We are a limited liability company registered with the commercial register of Berlin Charlottenburg under company number HRB 240421 B, with its registered office at c/o WeWork, Dircksenstr.
-3, 10179 Berlin, Germany.
-You can contact us by writing to info@cc0x.dev.
+These Terms and Conditions ("**Terms**") become part of any contract ("**Agreement**") between you ("**you**", "**yours**" or "**User**") and E36 Knots ("**we**", "**our**" or "**us**") provided we made these Terms accessible to you prior to entering into the Agreement and you consent to these Terms.
+E36 KNOTS, a French société par actions simplifiée organized under the laws of France, having its registered office located at 60, rue François 1er, 75008 Paris, incorporated with the Commercial and Companies Register of Paris under number 949 114 888.
+You can contact us by writing to contact@e36knots.com.

-The Agreement is concluded by using the Mobile App, Web App and/or Browser Extension subject to these Terms.
+The Agreement is concluded by using the Web App subject to these Terms.
 The use of our Services is only permitted to legal entities, partnerships and natural persons with unlimited legal capacity.
 In particular, minors are prohibited from using our Services.

-The application of your general terms and conditions is excluded.
-Your deviating, conflicting or supplementary general terms and conditions shall only become part of the Agreement if and to the extent that CC has expressly agreed to their application in writing.
-This consent requirement shall apply in any case, even if for example CC, being aware of your general terms and conditions, accepts payments by the contractual partner without reservations.

-We reserve the right to change these Terms at any time and without giving reasons, while considering and weighing your interests.
-The new Terms will be communicated to you in advance.
-If you do not accept the new Terms, you are no longer entitled to use the Services.
+These General Conditions of Use are dated accurately and may be modified and updated by E36 Knots at any time, particularly in the event of changes to the services offered on the Websites and APIs or to applicable regulations.
+Consequently, the User is invited to consult the General Conditions of Use each time he/she accesses the Websites and APIs.

 # 2\.
 What do some of the capitalized terms mean in the Agreement? {#2.-what-do-some-of-the-capitalized-terms-mean-in-the-agreement?}

-“**Blockchain**” means a mathematically secured consensus ledger such as the Ethereum Virtual Machine, an Ethereum Virtual Machine compatible validation mechanism, or other decentralized validation mechanisms.
+"**Blockchain**" means a mathematically secured consensus ledger such as the Ethereum Virtual Machine, an Ethereum Virtual Machine compatible validation mechanism, or other decentralized validation mechanisms.

-“**Transaction**” means a change to the data set through a new entry in the continuous Blockchain.
+"**Transaction**" means a change to the data set through a new entry in the continuous Blockchain.

-“**Smart Contract**” means a piece of source code deployed as an application on the Blockchain which can be executed, including self-execution of Transactions as well as execution triggered by 3rd parties.
+"**Smart Contract**" means a piece of source code deployed as an application on the Blockchain which can be executed, including self-execution of Transactions as well as execution triggered by 3rd parties.

-“**Token**” means a digital asset transferred in a Transaction, including ETH, ERC20, ERC721 and ERC1155 tokens.
+"**Token**" means a digital asset transferred in a Transaction, including ETH, ERC20, ERC721 and ERC1155 tokens.

-“**Wallet**” means a cryptographic storage solution permitting you to store cryptographic assets by correlation of a (i) Public Key and (ii) a Private Key, or a Smart Contract to receive, manage and send Tokens.
+"**Wallet**" means a cryptographic storage solution permitting you to store cryptographic assets by correlation of a (i) Public Key and (ii) a Private Key, or a Smart Contract to receive, manage and send Tokens.

-“**Recovery Phrase**” means a series of secret words used to generate one or more Private Keys and derived Public Keys.
+"**Recovery Phrase**" means a series of secret words used to generate one or more Private Keys and derived Public Keys.

-“**Public Key**” means a unique sequence of numbers and letters within the Blockchain to distinguish the network participants from each other.
+"**Public Key**" means a unique sequence of numbers and letters within the Blockchain to distinguish the network participants from each other.

-“**Private Key**” means a unique sequence of numbers and/or letters required to initiate a Blockchain Transaction and should only be known by the legal owner of the Wallet.
+"**Private Key**" means a unique sequence of numbers and/or letters required to initiate a Blockchain Transaction and should only be known by the legal owner of the Wallet.

 # 3\.
 What are the Services offered? {#3.-what-are-the-services-offered?}